drkvogel/python/hangman/README.md

-number of lives should be more when word is shorter? curses ui messes up terminal regardless of finally block or with statement
+number of lives should be more when word is shorter? curses ui messes up terminal regardless of finally block or with statement game doesn't finish when you get it, now!